taocpp/PEGTL/doc/Getting-Started.md

 The entire PEGTL documentation assumes that the default namespace applies.

 The PEGTL provides multiple facilities that help to get started and develop your grammar.
-In the following paragraphs we will show several small programs to showcase the capabilities of the PEGTL.
+In the following paragraphs we will present several small programs to showcase the capabilities of the PEGTL.

 Note, however, that all examples shown in this document will lack proper error handling.
-Frequently an application will include `try-catch` blocks to handle the exceptions.
+Frequently an application will include `try-catch` blocks to handle `parse_error` and other exceptions.
-The correct way of handling errors is shown at the last paragraph of this page.
+The correct way of handling errors is shown in the last paragraph of this page.

 ## Parsing Expression Grammars